Very Fine Roman Imperatorial silver denarius ancient coin.

 Certified by NGC to VF, Strike 4/5, Surface 4/5.

-Historically significant emission to celebrate the construction of the temple of Divus Julius (Julius Caesar) in Rome.
+Historically significant commemorative coin issued to celebrate the construction of the temple of Divus Julius (Julius Caesar) in Rome.
 Temple was completed in 29 BC.

-Obverse: IMP CAESAR DIVI F III VIR ITER R P C, bare head right.
+Obverse: IMP CAESAR DIVI F III VIR ITER R P C, Octavian bare head right.

 Reverse: COS ITER ET TER DESIG, Tetrastyle temple with veiled figure within and DIVO IVL on architrave, star in pediment.